 The lockout tagout procedures are very effective when they are followed properly.
 As with any procedure, however, it is not 100% foolproof.
 This is why it is still recommended that all employees working in dangerous areas still wear the proper personal protective equipment.

-Having PPE available and having employees wearing it will help further reduce the risk of employees experiencing serious or even fatal injuries.
+Having PPE available and worn correctly and consistently will help further reduce the risk of employees experiencing serious or even fatal injuries.
 By implementing effective lockout tagout procedures, using personal protective equipment, and encouraging all employees to use extreme caution, the risk of accident and injury in these situations can begin to approach zero.